KPMG tax shelter fraud: Chronology

 In August 2005, former official of the German bank Bayerische Hypo-Und Vereinsbank AG (HVB) Domenick DeGiorgio, who worked with KPMG to sell the shelters, pleaded guilty to tax evasion and fraud charges.
 On 15 February 2006, HVB admitted to criminal wrongdoing for its participation in the KPMG tax shelter fraud.
 The prosecution against the company was deferred by agreement with the U.S. Attorney.
 Under its deferred prosecution agreement, the company will pay $29.6 million in fines, restitution and penalties.

 On 10 March 2006, U.S. District Judge Lewis A. Kaplan released former KPMG accounting executive David Greenberg on $25 million bail.
 Kaplan's ruling reversed his previous denial of bail to Greenberg.
 Judge Kaplan ordered Greenberg to live in Manhattan under electronic monitoring until his trial for tax fraud begins, and warned his family that they would be financially ruined if Greenberg attempted to flee the country.
 Kaplan also said that Greenberg's finances were in such disarray that it was impossible to figure out where his assets were and how much he was worth.
 Called a flight risk by federal prosecutors, Greenberg was the only defendant to be arrested by authorities when the indictments were handed down in October 2005.

 On 28 March 2006, David Rivkin pleaded guilty to charges of conspiracy and tax evasion in U.S. District Court in Manhattan.
-"I knew that the losses should not have been claimed on the tax forms," Rivkin told Judge Kaplan.
+"I knew that the losses should not have been claimed on the tax forms", Rivkin told Judge Kaplan.
 Rivkin admitted that he conspired with others between January 1999 and May 2004 to prepare and execute false documents so that clients could file false tax returns.
-He also admitted that he took steps to conceal the existence of fraudulent tax shelters from the Internal Revenue Service and avoided registering the shelters with the IRS by claiming attorney-client privileges.
+He also admitted that he took steps to conceal the existence of fraudulent tax shelters from the Internal Revenue Service (IRS) and avoided registering the shelters with the IRS by claiming attorney-client privileges.
 Rivkin signed an agreement to cooperate with prosecutors, who could then ask the judge to consider giving Rivkin a more lenient sentence rather than the years he might face in prison.
-Sentencing was set for Feb.
-9, 2007.
+Sentencing was set for February 9, 2007.

 On 27 June 2006, Judge Kaplan ruled that by threatening KPMG with indictment unless the firm reneged on its policy of paying the defense costs of partners who were indicted for work performed in the course of the firm's tax shelter business, the Department of Justice violated the constitutional rights of employees.
 In his opinion, Judge Kaplan agreed with the defendants' contention that KPMG was improperly pressured not to pay their legal expenses, "because the government held the proverbial gun to its head."